daylinmorgan/clonmapper/md/03-methods.md

 ## SgRNA Barcoding Lentivirus Production

-1. 48 hours before transfection, plate 0.22-0.25 x 10^6^ low-passage HEK-293T cells in DMEM supplemented with 10% FBS without antibiotics in each well of a sterile 6-well tissue culture treated plate such that cells will be 70-80% confluent at the time of transfection.
+1. 48 hours before transfection, plate 0.22-0.25 x 10^6^ low-passage HEK-293T cells in DMEM supplemented with 10% FBS **without antibiotics** in each well of a sterile 6-well tissue culture treated plate such that cells will be 70-80% confluent at the time of transfection.

-2. On the morning of transfection, replace media on HEK-293T cells with 2 mL of fresh Opti-MEM^TM^ (or your cells growth medium) supplemented with 10% FBS without antibiotics.
+2. On the morning of transfection, replace media on HEK-293T cells with 2 mL of fresh Opti-MEM^TM^ (or your cells growth medium) supplemented with 10% FBS **without antibiotics**.

 3. In the afternoon, warm Opti-MEM^TM^, Lipofectamine^TM^ 2000, and VSV-G, psPAX, and sgRNA barcoding plasmid to room temperature.[^16][^17]